extra temporary rules

 For the months of August and September, new covid-19 measures for Madeira have been announced by the Regional Government.
 It all has to do with wearing face masks.
-All started yesterday in the Diario de Notícias, a leading newspaper in Portugal with a separate edition for Madeira.
+All started yesterday (somewhere in July) in the leading newspaper Diario de Notícias da Madeira.
 They announced that in August and September the use of a face mask in all public spaces of the island will be mandatory.
 The same rules would apply to the sister island of Porto Santo.
 They also introduced a new rule for people travelling to Madeira: everyone is offered a free covid-19 test upon arrival at the airport.
 That isn’t new.
 What is, is that you can refuse it, but if you do, you are put into quarantine for two weeks, in a hotel facility at your own expense.
 Makes sense to me.
 But back to the compulsory face masks.

 Obviously, immediately after this news became public, Facebook exploded.
 Many people and notably foreign immigrants (yes, I know, they want to call themselves ex-pats but they are ordinary immigrants) started screaming murder about the loss of income from tourism this would bring.
 I even read somewhere that this would kill the island and whatnot.
 If you ask yourselves why I did not write a post about this, here is the reason.
 As always, it takes a little more time to gather all relevant information, and I want to avoid scaremongering at all cost.
 Also, fake news and sensationalism have no place on any website of mine.